 March is round the corner and the final preparations are taking place for a dynamic and informative WCSJ in Medellín.
 The programme is available on our website for you to explore.
 From parallel sessions on knowledge sharing across borders and covering science while science is under attack, reaching underserved audiences and challenges and new ideas for reporting on climate change, you are sure to fill your schedule.
+Our plenaries are on biodiversity, food security, climate change and more, as well as open science - in which Latin America has led the world.
+There are pre-conference workshops and post-conference field trips to enjoy too.

 New to the programme: Plenary by Avecita Chicchón: News from Amazonia: Conserving bio-cultural ecosystems